ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 permalink: /state-of-ipfs-in-js/
 title: State of IPFS in JS
 description: An update on the state of IPFS development in JavaScript, the history of how we got here, and how we plan to improve the IPFS in JS story in the coming year.
-author: Alex Potsides, Steve Loeppky, Marcin Rataj, Daniel Norman, Elliot Lee
+author: Alex Potsides, Marcin Rataj, Steve Loeppky, Daniel Norman, Elliot Lee
 header_image: /state-of-ipfs-in-js.png
 tags:
   - ipfs
   - js-ipfs
+  - libp2p
+  - js-libp2p
 ---

 - [🧘‍♀️ Purpose](#️purpose)